jd-boyd/python-lzo/README.md

 Additionally you should read the docs and study the example programs that ship with the LZO library.
 Really.

+# Notes

+The windows version is untested.
+If you do test it, please let me know the results.

 # Copyright